Tesla Model 3: Other changes

-2023 update
+2023 refresh

 Tesla announced a design refresh of the Model 3 on September 1, 2023, bringing a longer driving range, lower production costs, technical improvements, and a restyled exterior and interior.
 During development, the refresh was codenamed "Project Highland".
 It was exhibited at the 2023 Munich Motor Show.

 Tesla said the refreshed Model 3 improved range around 10%, largely from a lower and more aerodynamic nose along with a better rear diffuser and more aerodynamic wheels.
-The tires protrude slightly from the rims, protecting them from curb rash.
+The tires protrude slightly from the rims, protecting them from curbs.
 They have lower rolling resistance, but no compromise in lateral performance or steering response.
 This was enabled by changing materials and removing 1 ply (made possible by lowering the top, rarely used, speed).
 The gap between tire and body was reduced.
 The improved from 0.225.

 Redesigned tail lights eliminated the vertical break between trunk and side.

 Interior additions included an 8 inch touchscreen (with Bluetooth audio) for rear seat passengers, ventilated front seats, up to 17-speaker sound system (up from 14), customizable interior accent lighting, and a new steering wheel without turn signal and gear selector stalks.
 In June 2024, the Edmunds website called the turn signal buttons on the steering wheel "unsafe", criticizing both the absence of a stalk and the design and placement of the buttons.
 The touchscreen for rear seat passengers and the steering wheel without stalks are changes that were previously implemented on the Model S and X during their "Palladium" refresh.
 Traditional turn signals returned in the 2025 Model Y refresh.
-Tesla is returning the turn signal stalk to new Model 3 in China and Tesla is offering a paid retrofit for existing Model 3 without turn signal stalk.
+Tesla is returning the turn signal stalk to new Model 3 vehicles in China, and Tesla is offering a paid retrofit for existing Model 3 vehicles without a turn signal stalk.
+Tesla has also returned the stalk to U.S. and global models for the 2026 model year.

 The upgrade had shock-absorbing technology called Frequency Selective Damping, which uses a hydraulic amplifier to concentrate vibration in the 4–6 Hz range.

 The update came equipped with HW4 camera and processing technology, which permitted a wider field of view and improved Autopilot's cross-traffic emergency braking.

 Gigafactory Shanghai was the first of Tesla's factories to begin making the refreshed Model 3, with the company offering the vehicle for sale in China and markets to which Tesla exports from China, including Europe, the Middle East, Australia and Japan.
 The refreshed Model 3 was made available for order in North America on January 10, 2024, with these models being produced at the Tesla Fremont Factory.